jorisvink/sanctum/README.md

 ## Encryption

-Traffic is encapsulated with ESP in tunnel mode, using incrementing 64-bit sequence numbers.
-It is encrypted under AES256-GCM using keys negotiated as described above.
+Traffic is encapsulated with the sanctum protocol header which in turn is carried in a UDP packet, using incrementing 64-bit sequence numbers.
+Traffic is encrypted under AES256-GCM using keys negotiated as described above.

 A 96-bit nonce is used, constructed as follows: